For over 130 years, the City of Corpus Christi has been vital as the water supplier for the seven-county region.

 Water Agencies and Institutions

-Water Department Services
+Corpus Christi Water Services

 Find utility rates, service information, and information on related programs.

 For residents that are selected to participate, Corpus Christi Water employees will re-use water that was released from flushing fire hydrants to water your yard.